shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ### Scheninsel Peninsula Map

-A magic map of the peninsula that automatically updates when you see changes to the roads.
-It also always shows you where you are on the map.
+A magic map of the peninsula.
+While holding it, you can give it commands to update itself using information that you have.

 ### Sleigh Harness